United States Navy. TBM-3E. Construction #3837.

 Presumably flew Hamilton, Ont. to Three Rivers, Quebec,

-then Three Rivers to Dunphy, N.B. for spray ops [details pending]
+then Three Rivers to Dunphy, N.B. for spray ops accompanied by CF-ZTR and others.

 A letter to Mr. Barney Flieger, General Manager of FPL, dated December 7, 1971, by Mr. Paul J. Daigle, General Manager of Miramichi Air Service Ltd., stated that Miramichi AS had five Avengers to offer for the coming Spruce Budworm Project.
 These included CF-ZTA, CF-ZTR and CF-ZTS.
 All flew in NB in 1972.